zcash/zips/draft-issuance.md

 ![A graph showing a comparison of the halving-based step function vs the smoothed curve](./draft-zip-smoothed-issuance-curve.png)

 [TODO: We should update this graph now showing the deployment at `2726400`]

-## Other Notes

-The suggested implementation avoids using float numbers.
-Rust and C++ will both round the result of the final division up, satisfying **R3** above.

 # Appendix: Simulation